 During your stay at Grey Havens Inn, take advantage of the many wonderful things to do in Georgetown, Maine!
 Our small town is regarded as one of the Maine Coast’s best getaways.
 The area is full of natural coastal scenery with breathtaking rocky beaches surrounded by the Atlantic Ocean.
 Enjoy the scenery while you feast on lobster at our fabulous waterfront restaurants or even while taking a walk on the beach.
 Learn more about Maine’s maritime history through local museums and picturesque lighthouses.
 You’ll never fall short of things to do outdoors whether you love hiking, biking or fishing.
 From the local state parks that feature miles of gorgeous trails to the beaches with their rocky shores, a vacation spent exploring all the best things to do in Georgetown, Maine is one you’ll remember for a lifetime.

-Our Favorite Things to do in Georgetown, Maine
+Our Favorite Things to do in and near Georgetown, Maine

 Visit a State Park

 Get back to nature during your stay at Grey Havens Inn!
 There are some wonderful state parks just minutes from our quaint hotel.
 Explore miles of gorgeous shoreline, kayak some water trails, or go birdwatching.
 You’re sure to have a great day exploring these beaches in Maine.

 Reid State Park is just minutes from Grey Havens Inn and features one-and-a-half miles of beautiful beach.
 This is a great place for hiking or swimming during the summer.